-The Parent Company's operating businesses are organized and managed separately according to the nature of the products and services provided, with each segment representing a strategic business unit that offers different products and serves different markets.
-Financial information on business segments is presented in Note 23 to the parent company financial statements.
+The Group's operating businesses are organized and managed separately according to the nature of the products and services provided, with each segment representing a strategic business unit that offers different products and serves different markets.
+Financial information on business segments is presented in Note 22 to the consolidated financial statements.